Congratulations on deciding to pursue the next step in your education career with the Johns Hopkins School of Education. So what’s next?

 Step 2 – Know Your Deadline

-Application deadlines vary by degree, program and cohort option, so please familiarize yourself with the applicable deadline for your intended program of study.
-Allow plenty of time to collect transcripts, letters of recommendation and other supporting materials.
+Application deadlines vary by degree, program, and cohort option, so please familiarize yourself with the specific application deadline for your program.
+Allow plenty of time to collect transcripts, letters of recommendation, and other supporting materials.

-Application requirements also vary by degree, program, and cohort option.
-However, in general, applicants will be required to submit the following:
+Application requirements vary by degree, program, and cohort option, but, in general, applicants will be required to submit the following:

-- Official transcripts from all U.S. or Canadian colleges/universities attended (must be mailed in a sealed envelope to the Office of Admissions)
+- Official transcripts from all U.S. or Canadian colleges and universities attended (must be mailed in a sealed envelope to the Office of Admissions)

-- If you are an international applicant, you will need to:
+If you are an international applicant, you will also need to:

 Johns Hopkins University